-It’s important to pay attention to your symptoms so you notice if anything changes.
+It’s important to pay attention to your symptoms, so you can notice if anything changes.
 Also, make sure to tell your doctor about any new symptoms you experience.

-There are many ways to control your blood pressure and cholesterol.
+You have many ways to control your blood pressure and cholesterol, which can help you manage your risk for cardiovascular disease.
 For example, exercise, diet changes, and medications can help.
 If you have high blood pressure or cholesterol, discuss your treatment options with your doctor.

 Hypoglycemia, or low blood sugar, is a serious side effect of certain diabetes medications.

-The risk for hypoglycemia increases with age.
-This is because as you get older, the kidneys don’t function as well at removing diabetes medications from the body.
+The risk of hypoglycemia increases with age, as shown in a 2012 study.
+This is because as you get older, your kidneys don’t function as well at removing diabetes medications from the body.

 The medications can work for longer than they’re supposed to, causing your blood sugar to drop too low.
 Taking many different types of medications, skipping meals, or having kidney disease or other conditions also increases your risk.

 According to the American Diabetes Association (ADA), symptoms of hypoglycemia include:

 If you experience episodes of hypoglycemia, talk with your doctor about the dosage of your diabetes medication.
 You may need to take a lower dose.

 If you or your doctor suspect you may have diabetes or prediabetes, you may need to test your average blood sugar levels over the last 3 months.
 This is done with an A1C test.